ghc/ghc/docs/users_guide/using.rst

     error was detected.
 This also affects the associated caret symbol that points at the region of code at fault.

+.. ghc-flag:: -fshow-error-context
+    :shortdesc: Whether to show textual information about error context
+    :type: dynamic
+    :reverse: -fno-show-error-context
+    :category: verbosity

+    :default: on

+    Controls whether GHC displays information about the context in which an error occurred.
+This controls whether the part of the error message which says "In the equation..", "In the pattern.." etc is displayed or not.

 .. ghc-flag:: -ferror-spans
     :shortdesc: Output full span in error messages
     :type: dynamic